unimi-dse/932fccd1/README.md

-# Check list of movies released per year
+# List of movies released per year

 FilmList is a package of list of movies from 1930 to 2019, taken from IMDb website "https://www.imdb.com/search/title/?title_type=feature&release_date=", used to check all the titles of the moveis realeased in a chosen year.
 Variables for each movie are titles, duration, genre, number of votes, votes and director.
 The package is also used to plot which genre has the longest duration in a certain year and which genre has the highest vote in the selected year.